-As part of the package of COVID supports for higher and further education institutions, the Department of Further and Higher Education, Research, Innovation and Science has allocated funding to support disadvantaged students in the higher education sector in accessing ICT devices.
+As part of the package of support for higher and further education institutions, the Department of Further and Higher Education, Research, Innovation and Science has allocated funding to support disadvantaged students in the higher education sector in accessing ICT (Information and Communications Technology) devices.

-To be eligible for a laptop you must be:
+To be eligible for a laptop students must be:

-Eligibility will be on a needs basis, prioritised as appropriate by UCC.
-In all cases, UCC must be satisfied that a student who receives a device under this grant has demonstrated a verifiable need for such a device e.g. they are from one of the identified target groups and they or their family do not have the means to purchase such a device themselves.
+Eligibility will be on a need basis, prioritised as appropriate by UCC.
+Priority will be given to new entrants to UCC, undertaking the first year of their programme.
+In all cases, UCC must be satisfied that a student who receives a device under this grant has demonstrated a verifiable need e.g., they are from one of the target groups listed below, and they or their family do not have the means to purchase such a device themselves.

-- Non-EU fee-paying students, Erasmus and Study Abroad students are not eligible to apply to this scheme.
+- Non-EU fee-paying students, Erasmus and Study Abroad students visiting UCC are not eligible to apply to this scheme.

-- Students who are not taking a programme which is leading to a full award (e.g. single modules) are not eligible.
+- Students who are not taking a programme which leads to a full award (e.g., single modules) are not eligible.

 Allocation of devices will be based on the target groups identified in the National Plan for Equity of Access to Higher Education 2015-2019:

 - Students disadvantaged by socio-economic barriers